AG2 integration

 Memory vs tools

-The integration supports two complementary patterns that work together on the same agent:
+The integration supports three complementary patterns that work together on the same agent:

 PatternHowWhen to use